This information explains what a stress echocardiogram is and what to expect during your procedure.

 An electrocardiogram (EKG).
 An electrocardiogram is a test that records your heart’s electrical activity.
 You will also have your blood pressure measured.

 A resting echo.
 In a resting echo you will lie on an exam table on your left side.
 Your technician will put a gel on your chest.
 The gel conducts the signals from your heart.
 Your technician will also place a device called a “transducer” in different positions on your chest.
 The transducer will record the sound waves of your heart.
 These will appear as pictures on an ultrasound screen.

 Another EKG and blood pressure measurement while you walk on a treadmill.

 The stress echo.
 The stress echo done the same way as the resting echo, except it is done after you have raised your heart rate on the treadmill.

 You may have mild discomfort from the pressure of the transducer.

 The entire procedure will take about 90 minutes.
-Your doctor should have the results of your echo 4 days after the procedure.Back to top
+Your doctor should have the results of your echo 24 hours after your procedure.Back to top